pkoutoupis/rapiddisk/README.md

 Change into the project's parent directory path.

-> To build the rapiddisk management utility, you will need to have the `zlib`,
+> To build the rapiddisk management utility, you will need to have the
-> `libcryptsetup` and `libjansson` development library files installed on your
+> `libjansson` development library files installed on your host system.
-> host system.
 >
 > You are required to having either the full kernel source or the kernel
 > headers installed for your current kernel revision.